akhila84/CognitiveCare-AI-driven-mental-wellness-platform/README.md

 [![Flask](https://img.shields.io/badge/Backend-Flask-lightgrey)]()

 A personalized AI-powered mental health companion that offers empathetic, intelligent, and accessible conversations to help users manage stress, anxiety, and promote emotional well-being.
+This project focuses on the design and development of an AI-powered mental health chatbot aimed at providing accessible, empathetic, and real-time support for individuals facing emotional distress, stress, anxiety, or related psychological challenges.
+With the rising global concern over mental well-being and limited access to timely professional help, this chatbot serves as a first line of emotional assistance.
+Built using natural language processing (NLP) and machine learning technologies, the chatbot simulates human-like conversations that are sensitive, confidential, and user-centric.
+It is available 24/7 and offers an intuitive interface that encourages users to open up in a non-judgmental digital space.
+Key features include sentiment-aware response generation, secure user authentication using JWT, and a conversational UI designed with React for ease of use.
+The backend is implemented using Node.js and Express, with MongoDB handling user data securely.
+The chatbot is capable of understanding context, detecting user sentiment, and adapting its responses accordingly, creating a personalized and emotionally intelligent interaction.
+Importantly, this tool is not intended to replace professional mental health practitioners, but rather to complement existing systems by offering early-stage support and encouraging users to seek further help if needed.
+It also offers emotional journaling, check-in reminders, and resources for meditation and stress relief.
+This project aligns with the United Nations Sustainable Development Goals (SDG 3 – Good Health and Well-being, and SDG 10 – Reduced Inequalities) by promoting mental health accessibility and reducing disparities in care.
+It demonstrates how technology can be ethically and effectively used to support human well-being.
+By combining AI capabilities with a compassionate design philosophy, this chatbot has the potential to make a meaningful impact on mental health awareness and support, especially among youth, students, and underserved populations.

 ---